Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Conclusion

-Our analysis reveals that existing feedback features in the ChatGPT interface constrain participation around developers' instrumental needs.
-This approach to user input and participation views engagement as a means to an end rather than an opportunity for dialogue.
-While deliberative approaches may address some limitations of existing mechanisms, the scope of user and non-user input remains constrained.
-To move beyond perfunctory engagement, we call for a shift in focus from user preference elicitation to building robust infrastructures for sustained, meaningful dialogue about the purpose and application of LLMs.
+Without fundamental changes, the scope of user (and non-user) input will remain constrained.
+To move beyond perfunctory engagement requires shifting focus from user preference elicitation to building participatory infrastructures with affordances that \emph{allow} and \emph{encourage} sustained dialogue---including disagreement---with affected stakeholders about the purpose and applications of LLMs.
 As these technologies become increasingly embedded in information, workplace, and entertainment services, the urgency of this task cannot be overstated.

+\begin{acks} This research is supported by an Australian Government \textbf{Research Training Program (RTP)} Scholarship and a Florence Violet McKenzie Scholarship.
+We thank the organisers and participants of the CHI 2023 Workshop on Designing Technology and Policy Simultaneously and the 2023 AusSTS Conference for feedback on earlier drafts.
+We also thank Professor Alice Richardson of the Statistical Support Network, ANU, for helpful advice on the statistical analysis in this article.
+Finally, we thank our reviewers for their feedback and suggestions. \end{acks}